All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 iPhone XS might come in three models

-Apple is expected to release a larger version of the iPhone XS -- the iPhone XS Plus, perhaps -- as well as a less expensive version.
+Apple is expected to release a larger version of the iPhone XS -- the iPhone XS Plus or Max -- as well as a less expensive version.
 It's worth noting that price hasn't been a major obstacle for the premium flagship so far.
 Though it's the priciest iPhone ever at $999, the iPhone X was the best-selling phone every quarter since it's been released.
-Of course, a less-expensive version would almost certainly broaden its addressable market.
+Of course, a less expensive version would almost certainly broaden its addressable market.
 And now that it's been out for months, it's a perfect time to inject some new excitement into the line.

 In addition to refining the designs and adding in some new features, Apple is likely to deliver the annual enhancements we've come to expect -- new build materials and colors, a bump in processing speeds, higher screen resolution and tweaks to extend battery life.